denialtorres/repo_hero/README.md

 from the GraphQL for Rails Developers book

-- next chapter -> 4.
-Pagination
+- next chapter -> 5.
+Union Types